Grislow/KnowledgeBase/javascript/md/es5.md

     d = 10,
     e;                                  // chained variable declarations function funcName(param1, param2) { }   // function declaration

+/*
+    Below is an undeclared global variable.
+    This won't generate an error but it
+    IS BAD PRACTICE
+*/
+x = 10;
 ```

 ## Naming Convention
 Most online resources state that variables can start with `$`, `_` and any letter followed by any alphanumeric characters.
 While this is what you will usually see it is not the entire truth.
 Check out this [stackoverflow post](https://stackoverflow.com/a/9337047/10851837) for more.

-Keywords are reserved phrases used internally by Javascript.
+Keywords are reserved phrases used internally by JavaScript.
 These are not allowed as variable names.
 The following phrases are keywords:\
 `break`, `case`, `catch`, `class`, `const`, `continue`, `debugger`, `default`, `delete`, `do`, `else`, `enum`, `export`, `extends`, `false`, `finally`, `for`, `function`, `if`, `import`, `in`, `instanceof`, `new`, `null`, `return`, `super`, `switch`, `this`, `throw`, `try`, `true`, `typeof`, `var`, `void`, `while`, `with`, 'yield'.

 In [strict mode](#strict-mode) the following are also reserved phrases:\